HamMan39/SYSC3303_ElevatorSimulator/README.md

 - The `Elevator` thread continuously receives messages from the Scheduler and sends responses.
 - The `Scheduler` manages the communication flow between the Elevator and Floor subsystems.

+## Unit Tests
+- FloorTest: Tests the ability of the Floor subsystem to read input file and pass data back and forth.
+- ElevatorTest: Tests the ability of the Elevator subsystem send and receive messages.
+- MessageBoxTest: Test the put() and get() functions of the box and guarantee mutual exclusion.

 ## Dependencies

 The project uses standard Java libraries.
-The Test classes run using the JUnit5.8.1 Library
+The test classes run using the JUnit 5.8.1 Library

 ## How to Run
 To run the project, follow these steps: